Team Lufthansa

-Team Lufthansa was an alliance of regional airlines mainly in Germany, who flew niche routes on behalf of Lufthansa.
+Team Lufthansa was an alliance of regional airlines which flew niche routes on behalf of Lufthansa.
+It was replaced with Lufthansa Regional in 2003.

 Overview

 Team Lufthansa was founded in 1996 by Lufthansa in the wake of the deregulation of the airline market as new competitors like Deutsche BA challenged established airlines.
 Besides connecting point-to-point destinations, the alliance also provided Lufthansa flights on niche routes from Frankfurt and Munich.

-The founding members were later expanded by the accession of Rheintalflug, Air Littoral and Cirrus Airlines.
+The founding members were later expanded by the accession of Rheintalflug, Air Littoral and Cirrus Airlines and since consisted of airlines from Germany, Denmark, Austria and France.

-The alliance ceased to exist in 2004, when Lufthansa reorganized its regional network as Lufthansa Regional.
+The alliance ceased to exist in 2003, when Lufthansa reorganized its regional network as Lufthansa Regional.

 Members

 The member airlines of Team Lufthansa were: